 Copper is a metal that conducts the heat very fast and also looks great.
 Untreated copper is still the best for cooking sugar or fruit jams, purees or preservatives and for making sabayon (i.e. Zabaione).
 Copper can be fantastic for baking with the fast heat conduction of copper helping the caramelization process of the baked goods.
 It is also commonly acceptable to use copper pans or pots as serving vessels directly onto the table.

 Copper does react (oxidize) with acid foods and needs to be tin, nickel, stainless steel or silver lined on the inside.
 This lining usually does not last very long and needs to be replaced over the years.
 The upkeep through the constant polishing and replacement of inner lining as well as the initial purchase of copper pans and pots is rather expensive and something for you to consider before outlaying for a set of copper pots and pans.

-Aluminium cookware – Pros and Cons
+Aluminum cookware – Pros and Cons

 Aluminum is a softer metal, light weight and a very good heat conductor.
-Aluminium is fairly reasonable priced.
+Aluminum is fairly reasonable priced.
 However, acid food may corrode the porous surface of aluminum pots and pans and at times food will get a metallic taste.
-In addition, white sauces may appear as off white to grey in colour when cooked or stored for a prolonged period in an aluminum pan.
+In addition, white sauces may appear as off white to grey in color when cooked or stored for a prolonged period in an aluminum pan.
 These days aluminum is less and less the first choice when purchasing pots and pans.

 Blue or Black Iron